 Noom is an application that helps people self-monitor their desired fitness goals constantly.
 Many scientific studies have found that people who consistently and regularly record their dietary habits achieve more long-term weight loss goals.
 However, it is imperative to remember that self-monitoring your weight loss is a practice that loses its charm.
-The application has certain features to keep people motivated towards their personalized plan.
+The application has specific features to keep people motivated toward their personalized plan.

-Some of these features are access to a health-related social platform and health coach where the reader can openly discuss weight loss challenges and achievements with other users.
+These features include access to a health-related social platform and health coach where the reader can openly discuss weight loss challenges and achievements with other users.

 As far as the research into the application, many researchers have conducted studies regarding its overall effectiveness.
 According to these studies, 77% of people experience reduced body weight while using the application.
 In addition, diabetic patients, either obese or overweight, also experienced significant weight loss by the end of their diet.
 We will discuss four research studies in much detail later on.